South African Air Force

-The South African Air Force (SAAF) is the air warfare branch of South African National Defence Force, with its headquarters in Pretoria.
-The South African Air Force was established on 1 February 1920.
-The Air Force saw service in World War II and the Korean War.
-From 1966, the SAAF was involved in providing infantry support in the low-intensity Border War in Angola, South-West Africa and Rhodesia.
-As the war progressed, the intensity of air operations increased, until in the late 1980s when the SAAF were compelled to fly fighter missions against Angolan aircraft in order to maintain tactical air superiority.
-On conclusion of the Border War in 1990, aircraft numbers were severely reduced due to economic pressures as well as the cessation of hostilities with neighbouring states.
+The South African Air Force (SAAF) is the air warfare branch of the South African National Defence Force, with its headquarters in Pretoria.
+It was established on 1 February 1920 and is recognised as the second-oldest independent air force in the world after the British Royal Air Force.
+The SAAF saw service in the Second World War and the Korean War.
+From 1966, it was heavily involved in providing air support during the Border War in Angola, South-West Africa, and Rhodesia.
+As the conflict escalated, the SAAF expanded into one of Africa's largest and most capable air forces, culminating in fighter engagements against Angolan aircraft during the late 1980s to maintain tactical air superiority.